2/19/2025

 Pierre Valencourt

 Thanks.
-Also, if I may, wondering if you can give us a sense, you know, with with Pampa Canacha finishing this year, what what the longer term profile for Constancian General is in the context of the of the mill expansion.
-So it's going to I mean, it's down relative to to what guidance was previously, and it'll probably go down again in twenty six.
-How does that where where do you achieve steady state in the context of a planned mill expansion, you know, until, of course, Chavayito or Varede comes on?
+Also, if I may, I'm wondering if you can give us a sense, you know, with Pampa Kancha finishing this year, what the longer term profile for Constantia in general is in the context of the mill expansion.
+So it's going to, I mean, it's down relative to what guidance was previously, and it'll probably go down again in 26.
+How does that, where do you achieve steady state in the context of a planned mill expansion, you know, until, of course, Caballito or Arena comes on?

 speaker